 Changing advanced assignment option defaults

 If any changes have been made to the advanced assignment options, an additional option will be available at the bottom of the options panel.
 The instructor is asked Would you like to save these options as your defaults for future assignments?
-Select yes to have all future assignment creations use the advanced assignment options that have been selected as the default setting.
-Select no to continue with the previous default advanced assignment option settings.
+Tick the box to have all future assignment creations use the advanced assignment options that have been selected as the default setting.
+Leave the box empty to continue with the previous default advanced assignment option settings.

 The default settings can be changed at any time when creating a new assignment or updating an existing assignment.